top of page

 • Gait retraining

-• Cavaletti work
+• Cavaletti pole work

 • Proprioceptive exercises